saiki-k/VinaGUI/README.md

 VinaGUI
 =======

-A graphical wrapper written in python (and tkinter), for AutoDock Vina
+A cross-platfom graphical cum automation (multiple ligands) wrapper for AutoDock Vina, written in python (and tkinter)